 Imogen Lewis Holland (Managing Director):

 A “Buhnentier (stage animal)” (Musik Theater) with a "timbre pulpeux et la colorature virtuose (a voluptuous timbre and virtuosic coloratura)" (Diapason), French soprano Julie Fuchs has established herself as one the most exciting opera singers of her generation; dazzling audiences across the world’s premiere opera houses and concert halls.
-Winner of two Victoires de la Musique prizes, and the second prize at Operalia, her repertoire ranges from baroque to contemporary music with a focus on Mozart and Bel Canto heroines.
+Winner of three Victoires de la Musique awards (including Opera Singer of the Year in 2021), and the second prize at Operalia, her repertoire ranges from baroque to contemporary music with a focus on Mozart and Bel Canto heroines.

 Julie planned to begin her 2020/21 season at the Opera de Paris in her role debut of Adina L'esir d'amore and her house debut at the Staatsoper Berlin in the role of Aspasia (also a role debut) in a new production of Mitridate, both of which were sadly cancelled due to the Covid-19 crisis.
 In the new year, Julie's hopes of returning to Paris to make her role debut as Pamina Die Zauberflöte were sadly curtailed due to the pandemic.
 In March, her planned house debut at Teatro di San Carlo as Fiorilla Il Turco in Italia will go ahead in concert version, and in the summer, she returns to the Aix-en-provence Festival as Susanna Le nozze di Figaro.
 Concerts this season include a New Year’s Eve Gala with the Deutsches Symphonie-Orchester Berlin, a recital at the Palais Garnier, Paris and the reopening gala at the Opéra Grand Avignon.